jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 this weapon.)

-As an illustration of the insufficiency of 5.56x45, consider that at 500 yards it will have lost 68% of its kinetic energy and 37% of its velocity, reducing them to just 541 ft·lb and 2105 ft/s.
-While there is no _universal_ agreement on how much it takes to do the job well, I set my personal requirements at 800 ft·lb and 1500 ft/s per the guidance of [Chuck Hawks][hawks].
-A 6.5 Grendel cartridge exceeds these at 500 yards, giving me 818 ft·lb and 1920 ft/s;
+As an illustration of the insufficiency of 5.56x45, consider that at 500 yards it will have lost 68% of its kinetic energy, reducing it to just 541 ft·lb.
-whereas the lighter and less streamlined 5.56mm cartridge, by these standards, is only sufficient to about 275 yards.
+While there is no _universal_ agreement on how much it takes to do the job well, I set my personal requirement at 800 ft·lb per the guidance of [Chuck Hawks][hawks].
+A 6.5 Grendel cartridge exceeds slightly at 500 yards, giving 818 ft·lb; whereas the lighter and less streamlined 5.56mm cartridge can comply only out to 300 yards.
 (These calculations are all based on the Wolf™ Military Classic cartridges — .223 Remington, 55gr, 0.395 BC, 3241 ft/s MV; and 6.5 Grendel, 100gr, 0.515 BC, 2723 ft/s MV.)
 {:.tangent}

 I think I can more fully achieve my own goals by creating a custom carbine than